 Pollonia

 Pollonia is a lovely seaside village at the northeastern corner of the island.
-It’s one of the quieter places to stay in Milos and has a beach with golden sand and shallow water ideal for families with kids.
-There are also a number of beautiful seafood restaurants lining the beach, so even if you don’t plan to stay in Pollonia, make sure to stop there for a meal!
+Itā€™s one of the quieter places to stay in Milos and has a beach with golden sand and shallow water ideal for families with kids.
+There are also a number of beautiful seafood restaurants lining the beach, so even if you donā€™t plan to stay in Pollonia, make sure to stop there for a meal!

 Pollonia village

-How to get to Milos?
+How to get to Milos

 The most common way to get to Milos is by ferry.
 If you’re coming from Athens, you need to catch a ferry from Piraeus port.
 The trip takes between 3 to 8 hours depending on the type of ferry you take (high-speed or regular).
-For a one-way journey, the prices start from 35 euros and go all the way up to 58 euros.
+For a one-way journey, the prices start from 42 euros and go all the way up to 58 euros.

-If you’re traveling during the summer, book your tickets several days in advance to make sure you get a spot.
-Find the ferry schedules and buy your tickets at FerriesInGreece, which is the main website for buying ferry tickets to all the Greek islands.
+If youā€™re traveling during the summer, book your tickets at least several days in advance to make sure you get a spot on the ferry.
+You can find the ferry schedules and buy your tickets at FerriesInGreece, which is the main website for buying ferry tickets to all the Greek islands.

 Another option is to fly to Milos from Athens International Airport.
 The journey takes about 45 minutes.